-Looking for a spring-themed word family activity for kids?!
-This flower CVC match up is a playful way to practice sounding out three letter words in kindergarten or first grade.
-Grab your copy below and then hop over and try out our Word Family Garden Craft too!
+Looking for a spring-themed word family activity your kids will LOVE?!
+This flower CVC match up is a playful way to practice sounding out three letter words.
+CVC word games are fun and engaging way to introduce reading to kiddos!

-We always try to keep up the excitement for reading by making practice fun and engaging with hands on, seasonal reading games like this flower CVC match that your kids are sure to love too.
+We always try to keep up the excitement for reading by making practice fun and engaging with hands-on, seasonal reading games like this flower CVC word game that your kids are sure to love, too.
+Learning about word families is an important component to reading.

 You could also cut completely around the flowerpot or flowers, but I find it’s easier for my kids to pick them up and grasp them if they are cut out like cards instead.

-Before I introduced the activity to our literacy centers, I played with a small group of students to make sure that they had the hang of it before sending them off to play on their own.
+Before I introduced the CVC match up to our literacy centers, I played with a small group of students to make sure that they had the hang of it before sending them off to play on their own.

 We got ready for some CVC reading fun by spreading out the flowers face up, and then putting the flower pots in a pile face down.